Liskeard and Caradon Railway: Extensions and locomotives

-The Liskeard and Looe Union Canal company (LLUC) responded to the volumes of traffic by building a railway closely paralleling the canal itself, and extending to the quays at Looe; their railway opened to mineral traffic on 27 December 1860, forming a direct connection with the L&CR at Moorswater.
+The Liskeard and Looe Union Canal Company responded to the volumes of traffic by building a railway closely paralleling the canal itself, and extending to the quays at Looe; their railway opened to mineral traffic on 27 December 1860, forming a direct connection with the L&CR at Moorswater.
 For the time being the railway, usually referred to as the Liskeard and Looe Railway, was wholly owned by the canal company.
 They hired a locomotive, Liskeard but they used L&CR wagons.
 At last the transshipment at Moorswater was eliminated.

 The L&CR had applied its attention to the need for connecting the new mines, and obtained the Liskeard and Caradon Railway Act 1860 (23 & 24 Vict. c. xx) on 15 May 1860, authorising additional share capital of £12,000; the stated purposes were the construction of a Tokenbury branch, the building of a new line by-passing the Gonamena inclined plane, the acquisition of the Kilmar railway, and several local improvements to the existing lines.
 The L&CR evidently saw their sphere of influence as extending from Caradon to the sea at Looe, for the act also authorised the L&CR "to arrange with the Commissioners of Looe Harbour, with respect to laying down of rails at, and the use of, the works of the Commissioners."
 Not all of these powers were exercised.

 Work quickly started on the branch to Tokenbury; this ran south and east from the South Caradon terminal, over a high embankment near there; it was opened by May 1861 at the latest, and an extension at Tokenbury to the East Caradon dressing floor nearby was opened too.
 The earthworks for the line to by-pass Gonamena were started, to the west of the Gonamena line near Ponton's Piece, (Note: Messenger refers to this location as Pontius Piece) and abutments for a bridge were constructed, but this deviation was never completed.
 (The embankment is shown on modern 1:25,000 Ordnance Survey maps.)

-The L&CR observed that the locomotive Liskeard was operating successfully on the Looe line, (Note: It is not clear whether the locomotive was confined to the Looe line alone in this period, or whether the LLUC had used it on the L&CR track) and the L&CR ordered a locomotive of their own from Gilkes, Wilson and Company; it was delivered in about August 1862: it was an 0-6-0ST, named Caradon.
+The L&CR observed that the locomotive Liskeard was operating successfully on the Looe line, (Note: It is not clear whether the locomotive was confined to the Looe line alone in this period, or whether the Liskeard and Looe Union Canal (LLUC) had used it on the L&CR track) and the L&CR ordered a locomotive of their own from Gilkes, Wilson and Company; it was delivered in about August 1862: it was an 0-6-0ST, named Caradon.
 On the original main line, many of the road crossings were level crossings and the authorising act had forbidden locomotives from crossing the turnpike roads: a £50 penalty was specified.
 It appears that the company may have violated the law for a period; most of the level crossings were replaced by bridge crossings in due course.
 In 1864 a third engine, Cheesewring, was acquired.
 Locomotive maintenance was carried out at a shed at Moorswater.